 '''

 % lp -d printer_name file_name [file_name...]

 For example:

 printer name is np, file names are file1 and file2

+% lp -d np file1 file2

 '''

-% lp -d np file1 file2

-- "printer_name" is the name that was entered when executing the installation shell script. - \Box You can use wild cards ( or ?) for the file name. - The message "print session full" appears when the maximum number of print requests has been reached (max.
-5 sessions/ 10sessions (Job Spool setting availablef)).
+- ☐ "printer_name" is the name that was entered when executing the installation shell script. - ☐ You can use wild cards ( or?) for the file name. - ☐ The message "print session full" appears when the maximum number of print requests has been reached (max.
+5 sessions (Job Spool setting available)).
 You should try to print again when the number of requests is less than five.
-You can check the number of print requests using telnet.
-For more information about using telnet, see the Printer Reference.
+You can check the number of print requests using % telnet.
+For more information about using % telnet, see the Printer Reference. - ☐ The number of print sessions does not change, whether you increase or reduce the machine's total memory size.